And The Answer Is, ‘Systems’ – Or A Lack Thereof

 Without following the instructions that were created to build that particular piece of furniture, you’ll soon be lost.
 And, by following steps randomly or out of sequence, you’ll likely have to go back, disassemble your work, and start all over again at some point in the process.

-A Simple, Comprehensive, Fundamentals-First Approach To Starting And Running A Martial Art School
+A Simple, Basics-First Approach To Starting And Running A Martial Art School

 I wrote Small Dojo Big Profits after ten years of figuring out exactly how to start, run, and grow a martial art school from scratch.
 At the time I wrote it, I’d been running a successful school for eight years.